How Prevalent is Adderall Abuse Among College Students?

 Adderall abuse is widespread in the U.S. Young people between ages 18 and 25, particularly college students, are the worst offenders.
 Adderall is the most commonly prescribed amphetamine.
 It is a strong central nervous system stimulant that is used primarily to treat attention deficit hyperactivity disorder.
 Even scientists aren’t sure how speed improves concentration or calms people who are prone to fidget.

 Adderall’s effects are similar to those of cocaine, and it is classified as a Schedule II controlled substance because of its high potential for increased tolerance leading to addiction.
 To date, there is little research into its long-term effects.

-According to the 2016 National Survey on Drug Use and Health, full-time students abuse Adderall at twice the rate of their peers who don’t attend college.
+According to the 2016 National Survey on Drug Use and Health, Adderall abuse in college at twice the rate of their peers who don’t attend college.
 On college campuses, it’s the second-most common drug of abuse.
 Only marijuana is more popular.

 Continued after image…

 Where Do Students Obtain Adderall?

 Around two-thirds of young adults get their Adderall supply from friends, roommates or relatives who have prescriptions.
 Many buy pills from dealers.
 Since there is no definitive clinical test for ADHD — doctors base diagnoses largely on symptoms and the observations of parents and teachers — faking symptoms to get a prescription is common.